FREQUENTLY ASKED QUESTIONS ABOUT OUR CSA

 What kind of vegetables should I expect in my bag?

 Since a CSA is technically a "share" of whatever we grow, theoretically you'll get whatever we grow.
-In reality we promise our members between 5 and 7 items (at the height of the season), which includes a root vegetable (carrot, turnip, beet, radish, etc), a green (spinach, swiss chard, collard greens, kale, etc), salad (baby mixed greens, or head lettuce), allium (onion, garlic, scallion, leek, etc) and many other produce mixed in.
+In reality we promise our members between 5 and 7 items (at the height of the season), which generally includes a root vegetable (carrot, turnip, beet, radish, etc), a green (spinach, swiss chard, collard greens, kale, etc), salad (baby mixed greens, or head lettuce), allium (onion, garlic, scallion, leek, etc) and many other produce mixed in.

 Do you grow everything included in the bag?